HackCC-Official/apply-service/README.md

 ## Overview

-The aply service for HackCC 2025.
+The apply service for HackCC 2025.
 Its main purpose is to handle applications

 The application built with [Nest.js](https://nestjs.com/).
 For other libraries or tools, the list of documentation below should be referenced:
 - [Docker Compose](https://docs.docker.com/compose/intro/compose-application-model/)